JelyseCalkum/ecomm-backend/README.md

 INSTALLATION/USAGE

-Clone the GitHub repo: https://github.com/JelyseCalkum/ecomm-backend Once in the properly cloned folder, run npm install to install dependencies (MySQL2 and Sequelize).
+Clone the GitHub repo: https://github.com/JelyseCalkum/ecomm-backend Once in the properly cloned folder, add a .env file to the root of the app with the following:
+DB_NAME='ecommerce_db'
+DB_USER='root'
+DB_PW='YourPasswordHere'
+Then run npm install to install dependencies (MySQL2 and Sequelize) Create Schema and Seed data
 Once the database has been populated, start the server on local host, then use Insomnia, or a similar application to make requests!